47degrees/github4s/docs/src/main/tut/git_data.md

 - `objectSha`: the SHA of the git object this is tagging.
 - `objectType`: the type of the object we're tagging.
 Normally this is a `commit` but it can also be a `tree` or a `blob`.
-- `tagger`: object containing information about the individual creating the tag.
+- `tagger`: Optional object containing information about the individual creating the tag.

 ```scala
 val createTag = Github(accessToken).gitData.createTag(